lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 ## Properties

-It seems that every tutorial on QuickCheck starts with the description of what a function property is by listing properties of `reverse` function.
+It seems that every tutorial on QuickCheck starts with a description of what a function property is by listing properties of `reverse` function.
 Not to break this tradition we'll do the same thing here: